ddsky/spoonacular-api-clients/java/docs/DefaultApi.md

 DefaultApi apiInstance = new DefaultApi();
-String text = donut recipes; // String | The request / question / answer from the user to the chat bot.
+String text = donut recipes; // String | The request / question / answer from the user to the chatbot.
 String contextId = 342938; // String | An arbitrary globally unique id for your conversation.
 The conversation can contain states so you should pass your context id if you want the bot to be able to remember the conversation. try {
     Object result = apiInstance.talkToChatbot(text, contextId);